Table of Contents

 The prevalence of employee monitoring and surveillance

 For over a hundred years, employee monitoring and surveillance have existed in high-volume workplaces such as manufacturing operations.
-It has grown substantially due to the adoption of automated manufacturing, centralized call center management, enterprise email systems, and GPS systems, which accelerated the ability of organizations to monitor individual and process work efforts.
+It has grown substantially due to the adoption of automated manufacturing, centralized call center management, enterprise email systems, and GPS systems, which have accelerated organizations' ability to monitor individual and process work efforts.
 These are commonplace and expected from employees in repetitive transaction jobs and industry segments such as manufacturing, warehousing, shipping and distribution, call centers, and hospitals.
 In this digital age, however, employee surveillance and monitoring have been extended to white-collar workers, creating anguish and backlash.

-Driven by the sudden and rapid adoption of remote work in 2020, the trend is increasing significantly.
+Driven by the sudden and rapid adoption of remote work in recent years, the trend is increasing significantly.
 Gartner reports that 60% of large employers use these to monitor their employees, twice the rate before the pandemic.
 This number will increase to 70% or more in the coming years.
 Security Magazine reports 73% global growth in digital monitoring, and corporate spending on employee monitoring is projected to hit $6.9 billion by 2030.

 Forms of monitoring and surveillance